William Pitt, 1st Earl of Chatham: Patriot Whigs

 Pitt soon joined a faction of discontented Whigs known as the Patriots who formed part of the opposition.
 The group commonly met at Stowe House, the country estate of Lord Cobham, who was a leader of the group.
 Cobham had originally been a supporter of the government under Sir Robert Walpole, but a dispute over the controversial Excise Bill of 1733 had seen them join the opposition.
 Pitt swiftly became one of the faction's most prominent members.

 Pitt's maiden speech in the Commons was delivered in April 1736, in the debate on the congratulatory address to George II on the marriage of his son Frederick, Prince of Wales.
 He used the occasion to pay compliments, and there was nothing striking in the speech as reported, but it helped to gain him the attention of the House when he later took part on debates on more partisan subjects.
 In particular, he attacked Britain's non-intervention in the ongoing European war, which he believed was in violation of the Treaty of Vienna and the terms of the Anglo-Austrian Alliance.

 He became such a troublesome critic of the government that Walpole moved to punish him by arranging his dismissal from the army in 1736, along with several of his friends and political allies.
 This provoked a wave of hostility to Walpole because many saw such an act as unconstitutional—that members of Parliament were being dismissed for their freedom of speech in attacking the government, something protected by Parliamentary privilege.
 None of the men had their commissions reinstated, however, and the incident brought an end to Pitt's military career.
 The loss of Pitt's commission was soon compensated.
 The heir to the throne, Frederick, Prince of Wales, was involved in a long-running dispute with his father, George II, and was the patron of the opposition.
 He appointed Pitt one of his Grooms of the Bedchamber as a reward.
-In this new position his hostility to the government did not in any degree relax, and his oratorical gifts were substantial.
+In this new position Pitt's hostility to the government did not in any degree relax, and his oratorical gifts were substantial.